What other names is Zinc known by?

 - Cystic fibrosis.
 Zinc sulfate does not appear to improve lung function in children or adolescents with cystic fibrosis, although it may reduce the need for antibiotics.

-- HIV.
+- HIV/AIDS.
 Taking zinc by mouth along with antiretroviral therapy does not improve immune function or reduce the risk of death in adults or children with HIV.

 - Infant development.
 Giving zinc to infants does not improve mental or motor development.